 How Young Can You Start?

 You can start as soon as your child is tall enough to sit on a bike without pedals.
-If that’s a strider bike, that means about 18 months and up.
+If that’s a balance bike, that means about 18 months and up.
 We are waiting until our 2 year old is tall enough to sit on the 12 in. bike we already have.

 Do You Have to Follow These Steps Exactly?